cameosam/comet/README.md

 Prody and compress_pickle (for UEP) was installed using pip.
 py2: conda create -n py2 python=2.7 numpy=1.16.6 py-xgboost=0.90 pandas=0.22.0.

 Two folders must be created: uploads and prediction.
 The uploads folder stores the uploaded genotype text and pickle files.
-The prediction folder has the ∆∆G predictors (imutant, panda, saambe, uep) and a temporary folder (tmp) for the pdb and sequences files.
+The prediction folder has the ∆∆G predictors folders (imutant, panda, saambe, and uep) and a temporary folder (tmp) for the pdb and sequences files.
+The ∆∆G predictors' program files can be downloaded from the above links.